Topical gels: Excipients

 Preservatives are important for their antimicrobial action, and are especially important in formulation of hydrogels.
 Examples of preservatives include parabens and phenolics.

 Antioxidants are used to prevent gel ingredients from being oxidised.
 When choosing the antioxidant to be used, it is important to consider the nature of the solvent.
-Since the solvent of most gels are aqueous in nature, water-soluble antioxidants are more commonly used.Some common examples include sodium metabisulphite and sodium formaldehyde sulfoxylate.
+Since the solvent of most gels is aqueous in nature, water-soluble antioxidants are more commonly used.
+Some common examples include sodium metabisulphite and sodium formaldehyde sulfoxylate.

-Sweetening agents are only used in gels that are designed to be used in the oral cavity such as dental gels.
+Sweetening agents are only used in gels that are designed to be used in the oral cavity, such as dental gels.
 Examples include sucrose, glycerol, sorbitol and liquid glucose.

 Gel Preparation Methods

 The process of gel formation involves finding a balance between the concentrations of the gelator and the solvent.
 When adding a gelator to the solvent, the mixture remains in liquid state.
 As the concentration of the gelator increases to a certain critical concentration (gelling point), gelation occurs through swelling to form the semi-solid gel.
 Further increasing the concentration of the gelator beyond the gelling point will increase gel viscosity.

 The exact gelling point varies depending on the properties of the gelator and the solvent, such as structure uniformity, molecular weight of the polymer, and flexibility of the polymer chain.

 Generally, gels are prepared by firstly dissolving the soluble excipients in the solvent.
 The solution is then mixed using a mechanical stirrer.
 After that, the gelator is added slowly to the stirred mixture in order to avoid aggregation.
 Then, the mixture is continuously stirred until the polymer dissolves and a gel gradually forms.
 The gel is allowed to settle for one to two days before the final consistency of the gel can be reached.

 The exact method of preparing gels depends on the properties of the formulation ingredients.